Donald Trump Jr. Faces Backlash For Saying Arlington Cemetery Reminds Him Of His Family’s Sacrifices

-Donald Trump Jr. wrote in his new book Triggered: How the Left Thrives on Hate and Wants to Silence Us that a visit to Arlington National Cemetary in Washington D.C. reminded him of the sacrifices that he and his family had made when his father Donald Trump became president, including allegedly separating themselves from their businesses and facing attacks from the media.
-But some found the comments to be distasteful and are slamming his statement as disrespectful to those lying in the cemetery who gave their lives.
+Donald Trump Jr. wrote in his new book Triggered: How the Left Thrives on Hate and Wants to Silence Us that a visit to Arlington National Cemetery in Washington, D.C., reminded him of the sacrifices that he and his family had made when his father, Donald Trump, became president, including allegedly separating themselves from their businesses and facing attacks from the media.
+But some found the comments to be distasteful and are slamming his statement as disrespectful to those lying in the cemetery who gave their lives for the United States.

-As The Washington Postreports, Trump Jr.’s book bills itself as an anecdote to PC culture in America.
-At one point in the 300-page book, the eldest Trump son recounts an event where the president visited the cemetery in order to lay a wreath on the Tomb of the Unknowns in January, 2017.
-As an Army Band bugler played taps and Trump stood in the center of the cemetery, surrounded by hundreds of thousands of fallen soldiers, Trump Jr. says that he was struck by how much hardship his family was facing.
+As The Washington Post reports, Trump Jr.’s book bills itself as an antidote to politically correct culture in America.
+At one point in the 300-page book, the eldest Trump son recounts an event where the president visited the cemetery in order to lay a wreath on the Tomb of the Unknowns in January 2017.
+As an Army Band bugler played “Taps” and Trump stood in the center of the cemetery, surrounded by hundreds of thousands of fallen soldiers, Trump Jr. says that he was struck by how much hardship his family was facing.

 He began by saying that he doesn’t normally get emotional, but he was struck by the “gravity of the moment.”